 Because the military criminal justice system is very different from the civilian criminal court process, it is crucial to work with lawyers who have the knowledge and resources to handle these cases.
 Our legal team has decades of experience protecting the rights, ranks, and future of military members – and a Military Criminal Defense Attorney from The Carlson Law Firm is prepared to fight for you.

 Protecting Your rights

 The members of the United States Armed Forces serve to protect and uphold the principles of the U.S. Constitution and the Bill of Rights, but unfortunately, their own rights are sometimes trampled in the course of a criminal investigation or court-martial.
-Put yourself in the best position to defend the allegations against you by securing professional representation of an extremely experienced civilian military criminal defense attorney who has successfully defended clients from military criminal allegations.
+Put yourself in the best position to defend the allegations against you by securing the professional representation of an extremely experienced civilian military criminal defense attorney who has successfully defended clients from military criminal allegations.

 Many of the members of our legal team have military service under their belt.
 We consider our insider knowledge of the military criminal justice system to be a vital asset when it comes to your defense.

 The Carlson Law Firm handles the following military criminal cases:

 - Article 15 Defense

 - Military Separation Board

 Article 15 defense

 An Article 15 or Captain’s Mast is a non-judicial punishment(NJP) determined by a commander or other superior officer in an informal proceeding.
 Article 15 offenses are generally not serious, such as a minor theft or DUI but you may still be at risk of an Administrative Separation or dishonorable discharge.
 Though you do not have the right to be represented by an attorney in an Article 15 or NJP proceeding, an experienced court-martial lawyer from the firm may be able to help you to determine a strategy to lessen the severity of any penalties that might be imposed, or help you make an informed decision of whether you should accept the punishment or demand trial by court-martial.